HumayunK01/CodeRedProject/docs/wiki/Team-Roles.md

-# 👥 Team & Roles - BioSentinel Development Team
+# 👥 Team & Roles - OutbreakLens Development Team

 ## 🎯 Team Overview

-The BioSentinel development team consists of three core members, each bringing unique expertise to create a comprehensive AI-driven healthcare platform for malaria diagnosis and outbreak forecasting.
+The OutbreakLens development team consists of three core members, each bringing unique expertise to create a comprehensive AI-driven healthcare platform for malaria diagnosis and outbreak forecasting.

 ---